gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-#### EE specific behaviour
+#### EE-specific behaviour

-Sometimes we need EE specific behaviour in some of the APIs.
+Sometimes we need EE-specific behaviour in some of the APIs.
 Normally we could
-use EE methods to override CE methods, however API routes are not methods
+use EE methods to override CE methods, however API routes are not methods and
-therefore we can't simply override them.
-We would need to extract them into a
+therefore can't be simply overridden.
+We need to extract them into a standalone
-standalone method, or just introduce some "hooks" where we could inject
+method, or introduce some "hooks" where we could inject behavior in the CE
-behaviour in CE route.
-Something like:
+route.
+Something like this:

 ``` ruby
 module API